MeroVinggen/Godot-AndroidInternetConnectionStatePlugin/README.md

 ## Warning

 The plugin itself cannot determine whether the user has **Internet access** or not!
 It can only check the connection status.
-> For example: if the user is connected to Wi-Fi but does not have actual Internet access, the plugin will return the connection status as **true**.
+> For example: if the user is connected to Wi-Fi but does not have actual Internet access, in this case the plugin will return the connection status as **true**.

+## Extra

+You can find implementation assets of the plugin in the Android Studio Assets folder, feel free to explore.